solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 (like ARM templates and Terraform).

-The emphasis of this guide will continue to be on the advantages of Azure Database for PostgreSQL Flexible Server Flexible Server versus the single server offering.
+The emphasis of this guide will continue to be on the advantages of Azure Database for PostgreSQL Flexible Server versus the single server offering.
 Flexible Server is the preferred Azure Database for PostgreSQL Flexible Server offering.
 This guide will continue to reiterate the unique benefits of Flexible Server throughout the remainder of this guide but also provide